Sparse Black-box Video Attack with Reinforcement Learning: Methodology

 Since each frame corresponds to two actions, there are $2^{T}$ possible executions of a video, which is basically not feasible for deep Q learning.
-Thus, we employ the policy gradient method to make the agent learn a policy function $\pi_{\theta}$ with parameters $\theta$ by maximizing the expected reward $ J(\theta)=E_{p_{\theta}(a_{1:T})}[R]$.
+Thus, we employ the policy gradient method to make the agent learn a policy function $\pi_{\theta}$ with parameters $\theta$ by maximizing the expected reward $ J(\theta)=E_{\tau\backsim\pi_{\theta}}[R(\tau)]$.
 Following the REINFORCE algorithm proposed by Williams \cite{Williams1992Simple}, we approximate the gradient by running the agent for \textit{N} episodes on the same video and then taking the average gradient:

 where $R_{n}$ is the reward computed at the $n^{th}$ episode.
 The number of episodes \textit{N} is set to 5 in our experiments.
-Although it is a good estimate, it may contain high variance which will make the network hard to converge.
-A common countermeasure is to subtract the reward by a constant baseline \textit{b}, so the gradient becomes:
+Although the above method can estimate the gradient well, it may contain high variance which will make the network hard to converge.
+A common countermeasure is to subtract the reward by a constant baseline \textit{b}, so the gradient becomes

-where \textit{b} is simply computed as the moving average of rewards experienced so far for computational efficiency.
+where \textit{b} is a constant baseline that is used to alleviate the high variance.
+For computational efficiency, it is set as the moving average of rewards experienced so far.
 We optimize the policy function's parameter $\theta$ via Adam \cite{kingma2015adam:}.
-We update $\theta$ as: $\theta = \theta -ls \triangledown_{\theta}(-J)$, where $ls$ is learning rate.
+We update $\theta$ as: $\theta = \theta + ls \cdot\triangledown_{\theta}J(\theta)$, where $ls$ is learning rate and set to $10^{-5}$ in our experiments.